good-ware/js-task-queue/README.md

 ## Overview

-This lightweight, battle-tested, single-dependency (Joi) queue class limits the number of tasks (synchronous or asynchronous) that can execute simultaneously in order to manage the usage of resources such as memory and database connections.
-Although many other packages address this use case, this one is apparently unique in that it that accepts new tasks post-instantiation without using generators.
+This lightweight, battle-tested, single-dependency (Joi) queue class limits the number of tasks (synchronous or asynchronous) that can execute simultaneously, in order to manage the usage of resources such as memory and database connections.
+Although other packages address this use case, this is apparently the only one that accepts new tasks post-instantiation without using generators.

 ## Usage